-- Kikubaaqudgha - Provides significant torment resistance, negates most death curses, provides access to useful Necromancy spells.
-Mind your piety, as nothing in Tomb other than the sphinxes grants it.
+- Kikubaaqudgha - Provides significant torment resistance, negates most death curses and provides access to useful Necromancy spells.

 - The Shining One - Provides rN+++, a weapon of holy wrath, powerful holy burst attacks, HP and MP recovery on each kill, summonable angelic warriors, and general support and Abjuration protection for your summoned allies.

 - Zin - Provides immunity to stat loss and rot, temporary invulnerability (though at a high piety cost).

 - Ru - Provides tremendous area-of-effect damage through Apocalypse, but watch out for the draining.